nguzman313/nguzman313.github.io/_posts/2020-09-18-An-Interactivist-Critique-of-Direct-Learning.md

 terms of a ratio, neural activity sensitive to tau emerges not from a symbolic division operation using neural activity sensitive to distance and velocity, but merely from a balance of excitation and inhibition and the geometry of the invertebrate eye.
-The “computation” is not symbolic, it is an “as if” computation that emerges from the biophysics and morphology of the organism.
+The computation is not symbolic, it is an _as if_ computation that emerges from the biophysics and morphology of the organism.
 This interpretation offers us a way out of elementarism.